Keerthankumar22/PriDe/README.md

 - Make sure "P3_ALIB_MASTER\input" path contain senario_RedBestel.pickle.
 If not, generate the substrate network scenario for "senario_RedBestel.pickle" in folder P3_ALIB_MASTER\input and this pickle file contains substrate network information.<br />

-###   Download  NORD and keep it in the drive where P3_ALIB_MASTER is present.
-The  NORD  file contains all executable files related to the proposed and baseline approaches. <br />
+###   Download  STraPS and keep it in the drive where P3_ALIB_MASTER is present.
+The  STraPS  file contains all executable files related to the proposed and baseline approaches. <br />

-- Topsis.py -> The Main file related to the  Proposed NORD approach.<br />
+- Topsis.py -> The Main file related to the  Proposed STraPS approach.<br />
 - Greedy.py -> The Main file related to the  Greedy baseline approach.<br />
 - Nrm.py -> The Main file related to the  NRM baseline approach [2]. <br />
 - Rethinking.py -> The Main file related to the  DPGA baseline approach [3]. <br />
-- NodeRankCal.py -> The Main file related to the  VNE-NTANRC-D baseline approach [4]. <br />
-- PageRank.py -> The Main file related to the  VNE-NTANRC-S baseline approach [4]. <br />
-- Puvnp.py -> The Main file related to the  PUVNP  baseline approach [5]. <br />
 - Rematch.py -> The Main file related to the  ReMatch  baseline approach [6]. <br />